Inclusion and Intersection Relations Between Fundamental Classes of Discrete Convex Functions: Intersection of Two Convexity Classes

 \item {\bf Multimodularity \& \LLnat-convexity}: A set $S$ is both multimodular and \LLnat-convex if and only if $S$ is a box.
 Hence, a function $f$ is both multimodular and \LLnat-convex if and only if $f$ is separable convex.
 See Theorem~\ref{THl2natmmB} in Section~\ref{SCl2natmm}.

 \item {\bf Multimodularity \& \Mnat-convexity}: A function in two variables is multimodular if and only if it is \Mnat-convex \cite[Remark 2.2]{MM19multm}.
 For functions in more than two variables, these classes are distinct, without inclusion relation.
 The intersection of these classes can be analyzed and understood fairly well (Section~\ref{SCmnatmmth}).
-For example, Fig.~\ref{FGmnatmm}(a) is an instance of a set which is both multimodular and \Mnat-convex (see Example~\ref{EXmnatmmdim3}).
-This is also an instance of a set which is both multimodular and \MMnat-convex.
+Figure~\ref{FGmnatmm}(a) demonstrates their nonempty intersection, giving a concrete example of a set that is both multimodular and \Mnat-convex (see Example~\ref{EXmnatmmdim3}).
+This is also an instance of a set that is both multimodular and \MMnat-convex.